apache/airflow/UPDATING.md

 ## Airflow Master

+### New `dag_discovery_safe_mode` config option

+If `dag_discovery_safe_mode` is enabled, only check files for DAGs if they contain the strings "airflow" and "DAG".
+For backwards compatibility, this option is enabled by default.

 ### Removed deprecated import mechanism

 The deprecated import mechanism has been removed so the import of modules becomes more consistent and explicit.